-With much of the country dealing with colder than normal temperatures, comfort seems to be top of mind for many people.
-Daily comfort is more than making sure you have warm jackets and hats.
-The colder weather basically pulls the humidity out of the air, leaving you with dry air that can have a number of effects on you and your home.
+Much of the country is facing below average temperatures right now and comfort seems to be one of the most important topics each day.
+Daily comfort extends beyond ensuring you have a warm coat and gloves too.
+The colder weather really sucks the humidity out of the air, leaving you with dry air that can have a number of effects on you and your home.

-Dry air can impact a lot of things, including everything from an increased risk for sickness to more frequent shocks from static.
-These differ in the level of importance, but they are both annoyances that could be prevented with the use of a humidifier.
+Dry air is the culprit for several issues, including everything from an increased risk for sickness to more frequent shocks from static.
+Of course, they aren’t even in the same realm of seriousness, but they are both annoyances that could be prevented with the use of a humidifier.

-The colder air changes the makeup of the air during the winter.
-Cooler air isn’t able to keep in the same amount of moisture as warmer air, which you likely notice when you experience dry skin and chapped lips.
+The winter months bring cooler air and the drop in temperatures impacts the makeup of the air.
+Cold air doesn’t hold as much moisture as warm air, which is the reason you often notice your skin becoming drier or having to apply more lip balm.
 That dry air can also wreak havoc on wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.

 Humidification is more than just adding moisture to the air in your home.
-You’ll find there is a wide variety of options when it comes to humidifiers, but adding a whole-home humidifier gives you optimal control over humidity levels in your house.
-Working in partnership with your existing HVAC system, it adds moisture directly into the heated air that is circulated throughout your house.
-A whole-home humidifier delivers the moisture more reliably and in the ultimate capacity too, which will help you reach your indoor comfort.
+There are a lot of different models and types of humidifiers to select from, but adding a whole-home humidifier gives you the most control over the humidity in your home.
+Incorporated with your current HVAC system, it adds moisture directly into the heated air that is circulated throughout your home.
+A whole-home humidifier distributes the moisture more consistently and in the maximum capacity too, helping you and your family benefit from your ideal home comfort.

 Bonus Benefits